Can You Dry Whites And Colors Together?

 Clothes that are easy to shrink should not be tumble-dried.
 However, one might have to go over each type of cloth to sort.

-When you buy a clothes dryer, you may think that you can throw everything in there and be done with it.
+When you buy a clothes dryer, you may think you can throw everything in there and be done with it.
 It’s not that simple.
 There are clothes that you should never place in a tumble dryer.

 For example, washing machines remove dirt and stains from your clothes by sending them through the water at very high temperatures, which can cause the fabric to shrink.

-The problem is that after being washed, some fabrics don’t have enough time to dry completely before being put back into the dryer for another spin cycle.
+The problem is that some fabrics don’t have enough time to dry completely after being washed before being put back into the dryer for another spin cycle.
 It causes them to shrink as well.

 Conclusion

 In the end, the answer is a simple yes.
 We can dry whites and colors together.
 However, it is not recommended.
 Why?
-Because colors are designed to be mixed with other colors, whites should only mix with other whites or colors that match their hue.
+Because colors are designed to be mixed with other colors, whites should only mix with whites or colors that match their hue.

 You can dry whites and colors together.
-But, many factors (variables) need to be considered.
+However, many factors (variables) need to be considered.
 Will you be drying all whites or just some?
 Does the dryer I use allow me to dry different colored clothes simultaneously?
 Sorting all of these variables out would require more research, so we’ll leave you with this one suggestion: when in doubt, always sort your colored clothes from your whites before tossing them in the laundry machine.

 Mark Brown